Writing reports

 General duration

-1 or 2 days
+1 or 2 days - depending on needs and required reports

 Target group

 This program will highly focus on the preferred format and style of written documentation required by organisation.
-The facilitator will speak with your representatives to determine required formats, structures and any style guides established within the business The facilitator will also send a pre-course questionnaire to participants asking them to submit three pieces of writing they have recently prepared.
+The facilitator will speak with your representatives to determine required formats, structures and any style guides established within the business The facilitator will also send a pre-course questionnaire to participants asking them to submit 3 pieces of writing they have recently prepared.

 From this material, the facilitator: